IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 ## Updates 29/7/2025 ##
 - Original FFT script causing a lot of issues with RAM running out for window_size = 0.2 and fs = 100
 - Made adjustment to fs to account for time_data and now window_size = 0.5. fs now 99.0Hz.
 Made window correction, amplitude scaling, unit conversion.
 - Inserted -alpha*driving_force into 1st equation of motion.
 Resulting NN outputs all NaNs.
 Redid normalization to get finite losses, but computation still crashes.
 Requires more tuning.
+- NN now only has 1 layer: jnp.sin(x_scaled).
+Need to play around more with learning rate, activation functions.